 The best food steamers have a generous capacity, so you can steam a whole meal at once.
 Those that have multiple trays make it possible for you to separate meat from vegetables, and you can infuse different flavors for each layer.
 These small appliances can be used exclusively as vegetable steamers, but they’re versatile enough to even be used as rice cookers.
 Several models that we tested include rice bowls specifically to steam rice, but they can also be used for other grains.
 You can also use your own heat-safe bowl in steamers that don't include one.

 The food steamers we chose as the best of all the steamers are electric, which saves you space on your stovetop so you can cook other foods there.
 If you don't want to use your stove at all, you can steam your entire meal at once and not heat up your entire kitchen.
 These steamers are small enough to store in kitchen cabinets – some of them have nesting bowls to make the food steamer more compact for storage – and short enough to sit on your countertop.
 The units are totally contained, but you still need to be careful of escaping hot steam.
 And many of these models have timers to let you know when your food is done cooking and warming options to keep your food the right temperature while you set the table.

 You can steam food in many different ways.
 A traditional method is with a bamboo steamer over a pot of boiling water.
 Another popular method is with a plastic container that you use in a microwave.
 If you prefer the microwave method, check out our reviews on the best compact microwave ovens.

 All of the food steamers in our review are able to cook rice but not in very large quantities.
 If you cook rice regularly and need to cook large amounts, then you might want a rice cooker, specifically.
-We looked at some of the best ones, and you can learn more about what we discovered in our articles on rice cookers.

 Food Steamers: What We Tested, What We Found